Skip to main content

 enable_blue_hsv_filter bool (optional), default value is false

-Enables a special mode of image processing where it OCRs blue hue text exclusively.
+Enables a special mode of image processing where it OCRs only blue hue text.

 confidence_threshold number in [0,1] (optional)